DipikaPawar12/Computer-Vision-Codes/README.md

 # Computer-Vision-Tutorials
 ---

-- It contains some object tracking, detection and some basic image processing implementation
+- This repo contains some object tracking, detection and some basic image processing implementation
-- Also needy videos are given.
-You can use your videos also.
+- Also needy Videos/Images are given.
+You can use your Videos/Images also.
 - Haarcascades folder contains .xml files which are used as pretrained algorithm in code.
 ---